ANNarchy/ANNarchy.github.io/docs/API/ANNtoSNN.md

 ### Processing Queue

-The pre-trained ANN model to be converted should be saved as an h5py file.
-The saved model is transformed layer by layer into a feed-forward ANNarchy network.
+The pre-trained ANN model to be converted should be saved in keras as an h5py file (extension `.h5`).
+The saved model is transformed layer by layer into a feed-forward ANNarchy spiking network.
 The structure of the network remains the same as in the original ANN, while the weights are normalised.
 Please note that the current implementation focuses primarily on the correctness of the conversion.
 Computational performance, especially of the converted CNNs, will be improved in future releases.

 !!! note